 The northern part of the Cuyabeno Reserve contains the most flooded forest.
 The trees and plants here are submerged in black water, which is colored by the tannins of decomposing leaves.
 Plants in this area have adapted to the constantly flooded habitat.

 The Cotopaxi National Park

 A very attractive and scenic area, the Cotopaxi National Park is focussed on the Cotopaxi volcano.
-The park is about 50 km south of Quito and makes a great trip from the country’s capital.
+The park is about 30 miles (50 km) south of Quito and makes a great trip from the country’s capital.
 The volcano itself is one of the world’s highest active volcanoes and had its last major eruption around 100 years ago.

 Surrounding the iconic cone-shaped Cotopaxi is an ecological reserve protecting a diversity of animals and plants.
 The protected area is popular with tourists and locals alike who visit for the incredible scenery, great hiking trails, and climbing opportunities.

 The area is inhabited by different animals, including rabbits, wild horses, foxes, bears, and even pumas.
 The favorite birds in the area are the condors, which you can see flying high above the park.

 The name Cotopaxi itself is thought to mean ‘the neck of the moon’, and because of its imposing nature, the volcano was worshipped by early civilizations.
 The volcano is part of the famed ring of fire that extends around the Pacific Ocean.